LeeAnnEditor/o365hq/services/Office 365 Encrypted Email (OME) Implementation.md

 Get secure email messaging implemented in your organization.
-With the new Office 365 Message Encryption (OME) capabilities, which leverage the protection features in Azure Information Protection, your organization can easily share protected email with anyone on any device.
+With the new Office 365 Message Encryption (OME) capabilities, which leverage the protection features in Azure Information Protection, your organization can easily share protected email with anyone, on any device.
 Users can send and receive protected messages with other Office 365 organizations as well as non-Office 365 customers using Outlook.com, Gmail, and other email services.

-Our **objective** is to enable OME -- Office 365 Message Encryption in your Office 365 tenant and provide instruments to control sensitive data with flexible policies or ad hoc customer controls that are built into Office 365.
+Our **objective** is to enable OME -- Office 365 Message Encryption -- in your Office 365 tenant and provide instruments to control sensitive data with flexible policies or ad hoc customer controls that are built into Office 365.

 An implementation project will be considered **successful** when you:

-1.  start to send encrypted email from any device,
+1.  start to send encrypted email from any device
-2.  easily navigate through encrypted messages,
+2.  easily navigate through encrypted messages
 3.  deliver encrypted email directly to recipients' inboxes
-4.  decrypt and read encrypted email with confidence, without installing client software.
+4.  decrypt and read encrypted email with confidence, without installing client software
-5.  enjoy simplified user management that eliminates the need for certificate maintenance.
+5.  enjoy simplified user management that eliminates the need for certificate maintenance

-### IT Partner is responsible to
+### IT Partner responsibilities

--   Setup Office Message Encryption (OME) if Office 365
+-   Set up Office Message Encryption (OME) in Office 365
--   Creating mail flow rules that define the conditions for encryption
+-   Create mail flow rules that define the conditions for encryption
--   bring your own key (BYOK) settings if needed
+-   Bring your own key (BYOK) settings, if needed

-### Client is responsible to
+### Client responsibilities

--   Provide a dedicated point of contact responsible for working with IT Partner.
-Coordinate any outside vendor resources and schedules.
+-   Provide a dedicated point of contact responsible for working with IT Partner and coordinate any outside vendor resources and schedules, if needed
--   Configure all networking equipment such as load balancers, routers, firewalls, and switches.
+-   Configure all networking equipment, such as load balancers, routers, firewalls, and switches
--   If Microsoft Outlook or other desktop email clients are to be used for connectivity to Office 365, tuning email software on client workstations.
+-   If Microsoft Outlook or other desktop email clients are to be used for connectivity to Office 365, tuning email software on client workstations

-### Out of the scope of this project (additional cost items)
+### Outside the scope of this project (additional cost items)

 -   Mail migration services to Office 365
 -   AD & group policy settings

 Upon completion of the engagement, we will provide a Project Closeout Report.
-This document will indicate final project status including evidence of meeting acceptance criteria, outstanding issues and final budget.
-If you want more extensive documentation -- this can be provided for an additional fee.
+This document will indicate final project status, including evidence of meeting acceptance criteria, outstanding issues, if any, and final budget.
+If you want more extensive documentation, this can be provided for an additional fee.

 ### Prerequisites

--   You must have global admin level access to the source Office 365 tenant.
+-   You must have global admin level access to the source Office 365 tenant
--   You must have global admin level access to the destination Office 365 tenant with Exchange Online licenses available.
+-   You must have global admin level access to the destination Office 365 tenant, with Exchange Online licenses available

 To use the new OME capabilities, you need one of the following
 plans: